fbpx

 Linen is a great material for the hot summer weather and I love to wear it, especially in loose fitting shirts over leggings or as a pair of long trousers.

 The main issue with linen clothing is that it requires ironing and I don’t like to iron when I am on holidays.
 To minimize creasing, check out our packing hacks and roll the clothes.
+Or bring a portable travel steamer.

 Cute t-shirts and tops

-Italian women like to wear comfy but cute tshirts, sleeveless tops and blouses that may be floral, with a design or have details that make them a bit more than just a white tshirt.
-Materials such as cotton and silk can dress you up and are light and fresh, linen works great in the summer.
+Italian women like to wear comfy but cute tshirts, sleeveless, strapless or tank tops and blouses that may be floral, with a design or have details that make them a bit more than just a white t-shirt.

-Pretty and comfortable sandals
+Pretty and comfortable shoes

 You can also wear espadrilles, like these flat ones, these flowery summery ones or these ankle wrap strap ones that can go from day to night.